andy145155/movie-app/README.md

 ## Getting Started

-To get started with the Movie Recommender App, follow these steps:
+To start using the Movie Recommender App, follow these steps:

-Note that you will need your own domain name to fully reproduce app on your own.
+Note that you will need your own domain name to fully reproduce the app on your own.

 ### Activating VS code dev container